 The Xrdp server is the RDP tool (Microsoft Remote Desktop Protocol) for Linux distributions.
 You can install it on your Linux system to connect your server or desktop over the internet.
-The Xrdp server allows you to use the multi-channel connection through a graphical user interface (GUI).
-Besides these, the Xrdp server also allows you to connect and restart sessions if your connection gets lost.
+The Xrdp server lets you use the multi-channel connection through a graphical user interface (GUI).
+Besides these, the Xrdp server allows you to connect and restart sessions if your connection gets lost.
 If you are a network engineer or a Linux system administrator, you can install the Xrdp server on your Linux system and access your server or desktop from anywhere over the internet.

 XRDP Server on Linux